-The Most Common Causes of Chronic Itching
+The Most Common Causes of Chronic Itching:

 The common causes fall into two groups: external parasites and allergies.
 External parasites that most commonly cause chronic itching dermatitis include fleas and sarcoptic mange.
 We often recommend therapeutic trials for sarcoptic mange in chronically and severely itchy dogs.
-We always recommend stepped-up flea control and monitoring for fleas, as flea infestation can really make allergy worse!
+We always recommend stepped-up flea control and monitoring for fleas, as flea infestation can really make allergies worse!

 What are Allergies?

 Allergy is a state of hypersensitivity in which exposure to a harmless substance known as an allergen induces the body’s immune system to “overreact.”
 The incidence of allergies is increasing in both humans and their pets.
-People with allergies usually have “hay fever” (watery eyes, runny nose and sneezing) or asthma.
+People with allergies usually have “hay fever” (watery eyes, runny nose, and sneezing) or asthma.
 While dogs can rarely also have respiratory allergies, more commonly they experience the effects of allergic hypersensitivities as skin problems.
 Though there are a variety of presentations, this can often be seen as redness and itching, recurring skin or ear infections, and hair loss.
 This is sometimes called eczema or atopic dermatitis.

 What are the Major Types of Allergies in Dogs?

 Flea allergic dermatitis is the most common skin disease in dogs and cats.
 For the flea allergic patient, 100% flea control is essential for the pet to remain symptom-free.